Can Two Quantum Cheshire Cats Exchange Grins?

 where

 the circular polarization basis $\{\ket{+},\ket{-}\}$ itself defined as

 The weak values of the photon positions are measured to be

-which implies that the photon in question has traveled through the left arm.
-The measured weak values of the polarization positions, on the other hand, turn out to be
+which implies that the photon has traveled through the left arm.
+The weak values of the polarization positions, on the other hand, are measured to be

-Equations~(\ref{position_wv}) and~(\ref{polarization_wv}) together reveal that the photon traveled through the left arm but its circular polarization traveled through the right arm.
-This means the two degrees of freedom of a single entity can, in fact, be decoupled.
-That is, property of a quantum system can exist independent of its existence in that region.
+Equations~(\ref{position_wv}) and~(\ref{polarization_wv}) jointly tell us that the photon traveled through the left arm but its circular polarization traveled through the right arm.
+This means the two degrees of freedom of a single entity have been decoupled.
+Thus, the polarization, a property of the photon, can exist independent of the existence of the photon, in that region.